josephbudd/cwt/README.md

 ## The morse code key

-My morse code key is wired to the contacts of the left button on a board that I ripped out of a cheap usb mouse.
+My morse code key is a straight key.
+It is wired to the contacts of the left button on a board that I ripped out of a cheap usb mouse.
 The board gets plugged into a usb port on the lap top.
 Pressing the key down causes a "mouse-down" event and letting the key up causes a "mouse-up" event.
 The go wasm code does a fine job of handling those events by appending the time of the event to a slice of time.Times.

 ## To install and build on linux